dxc-technology/about-devops-dojo/.github/ISSUE_TEMPLATE/need_assistance.md

 ---
-name: Bug report from contributor
+name: Assistance request from student
-about: Create a report to help us improve
+about: I have an issue with a module and I need assistance
 title: ''
-labels: ':beetle: bug'
+labels: ":couple: student issue"
 assignees: ''

 ---

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue or question is.

-Yes, I checked the FAQ: https://dxc-technology.github.io/about-devops-dojo/get-help/

 **To Reproduce**
 Steps to reproduce the behavior: